 Your credit report records up to one year of your credit history.
-Clearing off a debt does not mean negative credit records such as late payments are deleted from your credit report, but they will be indicated as “paid” instead.
+Clearing off a debt does not mean negative credit records such as late payments are deleted from your credit report.
+They will be indicated as “paid” instead.

-Your credit score considers your CCRIS report when computing a score, hence, expect the negative record to have some effect until it is no longer shown in your report.
+Your credit score considers your CCRIS report when computing a score.
+You can expect the negative record to have some effect until it is no longer shown in your report.